Best Weather Station Manufacturer | Coda Sensors

 2. **Wind Vane**

-A wind vane is designed to indicate wind direction.
-It generally consists of a pole and a rotating arrow or blade that aligns with the wind.
+A wind vane shows the direction of the wind.
+It usually has a pole and a rotating arrow or blade that points with the wind.

 3. **Wind Rod**

-A wind rod combines a wind vane and an anemometer.
-It measures both wind direction and speed in one device.
+A wind rod is a tool that combines a wind vane and an anemometer.
+It measures wind direction and speed in one device.

 4. **Laser Doppler Wind Radar**

-This advanced device employs laser technology to measure wind direction and speed without physical contact.
-Its non-contact method avoids common errors like friction and mechanical vibrations.
-This provides high accuracy and sensitivity.
-However, its usage is constrained by high costs and the need for skilled operation and maintenance.
+This advanced device uses laser technology to measure wind direction and speed without contact.
+Its non-contact method avoids issues like friction and vibrations.
+This ensures high accuracy and sensitivity.
+However, it has high costs and needs skilled operation and maintenance.

 5. **Ultrasonic Anemometer**

 This type uses ultrasonic sound waves to measure wind speed and direction.
-It offers robust and precise results in a compact design.
+It provides strong and accurate results in a small design.

 6. **Hot-Wire Anemometer**